Variational Graph Generator for Multi-View Graph Clustering: Methods

-This global representation $\overline{\mathbf{Z}}$ is then fed into $k$-means for clustering.
-Therefore, how to find correct belief for each view is crucial.
-To this end, we propose a self-supervised strategy.
-We first initialize all beliefs to $1$, \emph{i.e.}, $\{b^{(0),v} \mid b^{(0),v}=1\}^V_{v=1}$, where $b^{(0),v}$ denotes the initial belief of $v$-th view, then, we generate $\mathbf{\overline{Z}}^{(t-1)}$ via Eq.~\eqref{eqFinalZ} and conduct $k$-means on it to obtain the pseudo-labels of $t$-th epoch.
-Meanwhile, each view's predicted labels are also obtained by $k$-means.
-After that, we consider the pseudo-labels from $\mathbf{\overline{Z}}^{(t-1)}$ as ground-truth and other predicted labels from $\{\mathbf{Z}^v\}^V_{v=1}$ as prediction results to compute each view's clustering score (like normalized mutual information), \emph{i.e.}, $score^{(t),v}$.
-These scores are normalized for updating beliefs:
+To effectively find the beliefs for each view, we propose a self-supervised strategy.
+Firstly, all beliefs are initialized to $1$, \emph{i.e.}, $\{b^{(0),v} \mid b^{(0),v}=1\}^V_{v=1}$, where $b^{(0),v}$ denotes the initial belief of $v$-th view.
+Then, in $t$-th training epoch, $\mathbf{\overline{Z}}^{(t-1)}$ is generated via Eq.~\eqref{eqFinalZ} and fed into $k$-means on to obtain the pseudo-labels of this epoch.
+These pseudo-labels are used to evaluate the quality of each view's embeddings $\mathbf{\overline{Z}}^{(t-1)}$.
+Specifically, each view's embeddings $\mathbf{\overline{Z}}^{(t-1)}$ are simultaneously fed into $k$-means to get view-specific predictions.
+The pseudo-labels from $\mathbf{\overline{Z}}^{(t-1)}$ are considered as ground-truth and other predicted labels from $\{\mathbf{Z}^v\}^V_{v=1}$ are considered as prediction results to compute each view's clustering score (\emph{e.g.}, using normalized mutual information), \emph{i.e.}, $\{score^{(t),v}\}^V_{v=1}$.
+These scores are then normalized for updating beliefs:

 where $\rho \geq 0$ is a soft parameter.
 When $\rho=0$, we can get $b^{(t),v}=1$ for all $t$ and $v$, which denotes that all graphs are equally believed; when $\rho \rightarrow \infty$, $\{b^{(t),v}\}^V_{v=1}$ are binarized.
 Finally, we can generate $\mathbf{\overline{Z}}^{(t)}$ via Eq.~\eqref{eqFinalZ} under the new beliefs $\{b^{(t),v}\}_{v=1}^V$, which will be utilized to train the model and generate a more correct belief in next epoch.